Antioch, California: Roads

 Antioch's primary surface transportation link is via the freeway State Route 4, both westward a half-hour's drive to Interstate 80 and the road network of the Bay Area, or alternatively eastward to connect with Interstate 5 at the Central Valley city of Stockton, California.
 State Route 160 leads north from Highway 4, crossing the San Joaquin River via the Antioch Bridge and through the Delta to Sacramento.

+Antioch has been involved in long-term roadway redevelopment efforts connected to California's expansion of bicycle infrastructure.
+A 2025 report noted that some projects in Antioch have remained under development since the early 2000s amid broader statewide concerns about safety oversight and implementation timelines.

 Public Transit

 Antioch is served by both the Antioch-Pittsburg Amtrak station, and access to Bay Area Rapid Transit (BART) is available at the Antioch eBART Station.
 Although public transportation agency Tri-Delta Transit is the predominant provider of public transportation in the Antioch area, County Connection bus #93X also serves Antioch going to John Muir Medical Center, Mitchell Park n' Ride, Railroad Castlewood, Delta Fair Sommersville and Hillcrest Park 'n Ride.
 At one time the city had a 50-cent-per-ride senior shuttle.
 However, due to budget cuts in 2011 a proposal was made to eliminate the $275,000 subsidy for this program.
 Currently the senior and paratransit system still operates on call service for $2.75 per fare.